8 Best Things to Do in Berat, Albania

 Best things to do in Berat, Albania

-The highlight of your trip to Berat is a visit to Berat Castle.
+The highlight of your trip to Berat is visiting the castle.
 Strolling through castle walls, you can experience the medieval atmosphere and admire the well-preserved architecture.
 This was our second favorite castle in Albania after Gjirokastra Castle.

 Did you know that some people still live in the fortress?